huwenchao/cita-vm/src/riscv/README.md

 The gas cost table is copied from CKB.

 C-Language contract not much different from the EVM.
+If we don't consider about the gas cost for `set_storage` and `get_storage`, only `1708` and `1665` used in riscv vm.

-But when calling JS contract, the most simple data storage contract cost **~7000000** gas(We can do a lot of optimization here).
+But when calling JS contract, the most simple data storage contract cost **~7000000** gas(It's sure we can do a lot of optimization here, but still much bigger than C or EVM).

 In addition, I recommend using C-Language to write the contract code.